greenw0lf/OH-SMArt/README.md

 ## Repo structure

 - `whisper2ctm` - contains the code that converts the output of Whisper to the CTM file format required by sclite.
 For more details, check out the README inside the folder
-- `jasmin.py` - code to convert from the ORT file format of the Jasmin corpus to the STM file format required by sclite
+- `reference2stm` - contains the code used for processing the reference files of the datasets used in evaluation.
+For more details, check out the README inside the folder
 - `merge_files.py` - a helper script that merges text-like files into one (also works with CTM and STM formats)

 ## Requirements